-For phenotyping studies, apolipoprotein A-I deficient (apoA-I-/-) male mice on the C57/BL/6J background (Jackson Laboratories, Bar Harbor, ME) were bred with female wild type mice in our animal facilities.
-Agematched male apoA- $\Gamma^{/-}$ mice and their wildtype male littermates (apoA- $\Gamma^{+/+}$ ) mice (n = 10-14/group) were six months of age at the initiation of the study.
+For phenotyping studies, apoA-I-deficient (apoA-I-/-) male mice on the C57/BL/6J background (Jackson Laboratories, Bar Harbor, ME) were bred with female WT mice in our animal facilities.
+Age-matched male apoA-I-/- mice and their WT male littermates (apoA-I+/+) (n = 10-14 per group) were 6 months of age at the initiation of the study.

 For pharmacological studies, reconstituted human HDL (CSL-111) was provided by CSL Behring AG (Bern, Switzerland) and prepared from human plasma as previously described (15).
-The preparation was supplied as a lyophilized powder that upon reconstitution with sterile water rendered a solution containing 19.5g/L protein.
+The preparation was supplied as a lyophilized powder that, upon reconstitution with sterile water, rendered a solution containing 19.5 g/l protein.
 The molar ratio protein-phospholipid was 1:155.
-Seven-month old apolipoprotein A-I deficient (apoA-I-/-) male mice and wt mice (n=6/group) were randomized according to body weight and body composition.
-Mice were treated daily via intraperitoneal injections of CSL-111 (150mg/kg) for seven days during light cycle.
+Seven-month-old apoA-I-/- male mice and WT mice (n = 6 per group) were randomized according to body weight and body composition.
+Mice were treated daily via intraperitoneal injections of CSL-111 (150 mg/kg) for 7 days during the light cycle.
 Vehicle mice received an equivalent volume of 0.9% saline.

-All mice were housed in a pathogen-free environment on a 12:12-h light-dark cycle at 22°C with free access to food and water.
-Mice were fed a regular chow diet (5058 PicoLab Mouse Diet 20, LabDiet, Richmond, IN).
-Body fat mass was measured in conscious mice using 1H magnetic resonance spectroscopy (EchoMRI-100; Echo- medical Systems).
+All mice were housed in a pathogen-free environment on a 12:12 h light-dark cycle at 22°C with free access to food and water.
+Mice were fed a regular chow diet (5058 PicoLab Mouse Diet 20; LabDiet, Richmond, IN).
+Body fat mass was measured in conscious mice using 1H magnetic resonance spectroscopy (EchoMRI-100; Echo Medical Systems).
 All rodent studies were approved by and performed according to the guidelines of the Institutional Animal Care and Use Committee at the University of Cincinnati and the Helmholtz Center Munich.

-Biochemical Assays
+Biochemical assays

 Animals were fasted for 6 h prior to blood collection from the tail vein.
-Plasma cholesterol levels were determined using the Infinity Cholesterol Kit (Thermo Scientific Inc, Rockford, IL) as described (16).
-An intraperitoneal pyruvate tolerance test was conducted by injection of sodium pyruvate (2g/kg, Sigma, St. Louis, MO, USA) in 0.9% wt/vol NaCl as described previously (17).
-Tail blood glucose levels [mg/dl] were measured with glucometer TheraSense Freestyle (Abbott Diabetes Care, Inc., Alameda, CA) before (0 min) and at 15, 30, 45, 60 and 120 min after injection.
-Samples were analyzed individually except for lipoprotein separation, for which pooled samples were subjected to fast-performance liquid chromatography (FPLC) as described previously (16).
+Plasma cholesterol levels were determined using the Infinity cholesterol kit (Thermo Scientific Inc., Rockford, IL) as described (16).
+An intraperitoneal pyruvate tolerance test was conducted by injection of sodium pyruvate (2 g/kg; Sigma-Aldrich, St. Louis, MO) in 0.9% w/v NaCl, as described previously (17).
+Tail blood glucose levels (milligrams per deciliter) were measured with a TheraSense Freestyle glucometer (Abbott Diabetes Care, Inc., Alameda, CA) before (0 min) and at 15, 30, 45, 60, and 120 min after injection.
+Samples were analyzed individually except for lipoprotein separation, for which pooled samples were subjected to fast-performance LC, as described previously (16).

 Brain cortex and liver lipid content of ad libitum-fed mice was assessed by extraction as described (16).
-Briefly, 20 mg of snap-frozen brain cortex and 50 mg of snap-frozen liver was homogenized with 1 ml chloroform.
+Briefly, 20 mg of snapfrozen brain cortex and 50 mg of snap-frozen liver were homogenized with 1 ml chloroform.
 Lipids were extracted by overnight shaking at room temperature.
-For phase separation, 700 μl of ddH2O were added, samples were centrifuged at 2000 rpm for 20 min at 4°C and the organic layer was collected.
-For the second extraction, 700 μl chloroform/methanol (2:1 vol/vol) was added to the remaining homogenate and lipid extraction, and phase separation and organic-layer collection were performed as described above.
-15 μl of both extractions were then transferred to glass tubes, evaporated and measured with Infinity Cholesterol and Triglyceride Kit (Thermo Scientific Inc, Rockford, IL).
+For phase separation, 700 $\mu$ l of ddH2O were added, samples were centrifuged at 775 g for 20 min at 4°C and the organic layer was collected.
+For the second extraction, 700 $\mu$ l of chloroform/methanol (2:1 v/v) were added to the remaining homogenate and lipid extraction, phase separation, and organic-layer collection were performed as described above.
+Fifteen microliters of both extractions were then transferred to glass tubes, evaporated, and measured with an Infinity cholesterol and triglyceride kit (Thermo Scientific Inc.).